medlypharmacy/workflow-dispatch-trigger-and-wait/README.md

 **Optional.** The inputs to pass to the workflow (if any are configured), this must be a JSON encoded string, e.g. `{ "myInput": "foobar" }`.

-All values must be strings (even if they are used as booleans or numbers in the triggered workflow).
-The triggered workflow should use `fromJson` function to get the right type

-### `ref`

-**Optional.** The Git reference used with the triggered workflow run.
-The reference can be a branch, tag, or a commit SHA.
-If omitted the context ref of the triggering workflow is used.
-If you want to trigger on pull requests and run the target workflow in the context of the pull request branch, set the ref to `${{ github.event.pull_request.head.ref }}`

-### `repo`

-**Optional.** The default behavior is to trigger workflows in the same repo as the triggering workflow, if you wish to trigger in another GitHub repo "externally", then provide the owner + repo name with slash between them e.g. `microsoft/vscode`

 ### `wait-for-completion`

 **Optional.** If `true`, this action will actively poll the workflow run to get the result of the triggered workflow.
-It is enabled by default.
+It is `true` or enabled by default.
 If the triggered workflow fails due to either `failure`, `timed_out` or `cancelled` then the step that has triggered the other workflow will be marked as failed too.

 ### `wait-for-completion-timeout`